docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.md

 The handler or registered code statement is executed when the specified event occurs in the target.
-A script can programmatically simulate an event by creating an event objects with [ScriptUI.events.createEvent()](scriptui-class.md#scriptui-events-createevent), and passing it to an event target’s [dispatchEvent()](control-objects.md#controlobj-dispatchevent) function.
+A script can programmatically simulate an event by creating an event objects with [ScriptUI.events.createEvent()](scriptui-class.md#scriptui-events-createevent), and passing it to an event target's [dispatchEvent()](control-objects.md#controlobj-dispatchevent) function.

-You can remove a handler that has been previously registered by calling the event target’s [removeEventListener()](control-objects.md#controlobj-removeeventlistener) function.
+You can remove a handler that has been previously registered by calling the event target's [removeEventListener()](control-objects.md#controlobj-removeeventlistener) function.
 The parameters you pass to this function must be identical to those passed to the [addEventListener()](control-objects.md#controlobj-addeventlistener) call that registered the handler.
 Typically, a script would register all event handlers during initialization, and unregister them during termination; however, unregistering handlers